Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 When Do You Need Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact)?

 You’ll need this Affidavit when applying for a parenting order or contact order with a court in Ontario.
-It’s required under Rule 35 of the Family Law Rules.
+It’s required under Rule 35 of the Family Law Rules, and must include details about caregiving history, parenting arrangements, and safety concerns.

 More specifically, you’ll need this Affidavit when: